cccbr/runningatower/content/docs/030-Formalities/index.md

 # Disclosure and Barring Service (DBS) Checks

-In the Church of England, the Tower Captain and anyone teaching within the tower, must have an up-to-date check.
+In the ***[C of E](../170-glossary/#CofE)***, the Tower Captain and anyone teaching within the tower, must have an up-to-date check.
 All certification must be kept up to date.
 This check is normally obtained through the safeguarding officer of the relevant church.
 Details of the DBS service is available on their [website](https://www.gov.uk/government/organisations/disclosure-and-barring-service).

 # General Data Protection Regulation (GDPR)